 - 1 Set up 4-5 cones in one straight line, with 4-5 cones 15 metres down the field in the same position.
 Start one group on both sets of cones.
-Any other groups will file in behind the team at the first set of cones. - The group with the ball moves slowly across the channel, passing the ball down the line, working on their basic - By each receiver staying slightly behind the ball carrier, the ball should be passed lateral or backwards. - Once the ball reaches the player at the end of the line, - The new group then repeats the exercise. - Vary the activity by adding a time limit and counting the number of completed passes.
-Be sure to have players rotate lines to receive the pass from different positions.
-Start the ball on both ends to work on passing from both right and left sides.
+Any other groups will file in behind the team at the first set of cones. - 2 The group with the ball moves slowly across the channel, passing the ball down the line, working on their basic passing skills. - 3 By each receiver staying slightly behind the ball carrier, the ball should be passed lateral or backwards. - 4 Once the ball reaches the player at the end of the line, they pass it to the next group waiting on the opposite side. - 5 The new group then repeats the exercise.

-If players are having trouble completing passes without dropping the ball, slow the speed down to a walking pace or reduce the number of players in each line.
+1 If players are having trouble completing passes without dropping the ball, slow the speed down to a walking pace or reduce the number of players in each line.